Sampling in Software Engineering Research: A Critical Review and Guidelines: Sampling: A Primer

 \subsubsection{Referral-chain (snowball) sampling}

 In referral-chain sampling (also called snowball sampling) sampling, items are selected based on their \textit{relationship to previously selected items}.
 Snowball sampling is useful when there is no good sampling frame for the population of interest \citep{faugier1997sampling}.
 For example, there is no comprehensive list of black-hat hackers or software developers who have experienced sexual harassment.
 However, members of such ``hidden populations'' often know each other.
-Snowball sampling with human participants therefore works by finding a few individuals in the population, studying them, and then asking them to refer other members of the population whom they know.
+Snowball sampling with human participants therefore works by finding a few individuals in the population, studying them, and having them identify other members of the population.

-In SE, snowball sampling is commonly used in systematic literature reviews to supplement query-based sampling.
+In SE, snowball sampling is commonly used in literature reviews to supplement keyword searches.
 When we begin with an article A, searching the papers A cites is sometimes called \textit{backward snowballing} while searching the papers that cite A is sometimes called \textit{forward snowballing}.
-We can study software libraries, methods and services (as in service-oriented architectures), in much the same way.
+We can study software libraries, methods and services (as in service-oriented architecture), in much the same way.

 The advantage of snowball sampling is that it helps us to identify items that are not in our sampling frame.
-However, snowball sampling has two major limitations: 1) it biases results toward more connected people (or artifacts); 2) it can lead to sampling a small, highly-interconnected subset of a larger population (see Figure \ref{fig:snowball}).
+However, snowball sampling biases results toward more connected people (or artifacts) and can lead to sampling a small, highly-interconnected subset of a larger population.